trisulnsm/lita-trisul/README.md

 4. Install other dependencies
   1. Ubuntu - `sudo apt-get install build-essential libssl-dev redis-server librsvg2-bin`
 5. Install bundler and all the gems
-  1. Ubuntu - `gem install bundler` then  `bundle install`
+    - Ubuntu - `sudo gem install bundler` then  `bundle install`

+### Creating your Chat bot

+1. Create a new LITA instance
+    - `lita new mybotwalle`
-1 Configure your  BOT for HIPCHAT
+1. Configure your  BOT for HIPCHAT
-  1. Open : wallee /lita_conf and choose a nick
+    - Open : walle/lita_conf and choose a nick

-# Add builder,gerbilcharts and trisulrp gems to the Gemfile and run "bundle install"
-  # gem "trisulrp"
-  # gem "gerbilcharts"
-  # gem "builder"

 # There seems to be a bug with gerbil charts